Aphids on Greenhouse Crops

 - Fact Sheet: Common Greenhouse Aphids, C.E.
-Frank & M. Skinner, University of Vermont, Entomology Research Laboratory 2013.
+Frank & M. Skinner, University of Vermont.

-- Taxonomic Training Videos: Aphids under Microscope, National Plant Diagnostic Network.
+- Taxonomic Training Videos: Aphids under the Microscope, USDA-APHIS-PPQ.

 - BugGuide.Net, Iowa State University.

-Aphids are sucking insects that remove plant sap and cause distorted growth.
-Aphids void waste as a sugar-rich liquid called honeydew, which attracts ants and promotes growth of black-colored fungi called sooty mold.
+Aphids use their piercing-sucking mouthparts to remove sap from plants.
+Their feeding often results in distorted growth.
+Aphids void waste as a sugar-rich liquid called honeydew, which attracts ants and promotes growth of black fungi called sooty mold.
 In addition, some aphids also transmit viral plant diseases.

 Biology and Descriptions

 Many aphid species reproduce sexually only under specific environmental conditions, often those associated with the onset of winter.
 During spring and summer, reproduction is asexual, with unmated adult female aphids giving birth directly to live young, all of which are female.
 This process, coupled with the high funcundity of many aphids (some species giving birth to as many as 60 to 100 young nymphs over a period of 20 to 30 days) and the quick maturation of aphids (as little as 7-10 days between generations) allows populations of aphids to increase quickly.
 At high densities, winged females may appear in aphid colonies.
 These winged individuals then move to new, less crowded host plants.
 Outdoors, many aphid species pass the winter in the egg stage.
 In greenhouses, aphids may continue to reproduce asexually, via live birth, indefinitely.
-Many species are found on only one, or at most, a few host plants.
-The common aphid species that are encountered in greenhouses include green peach aphid (Myzus persicae), melon/cotton aphid (Aphis gossypii), foxglove aphid (Aulacorthum solani), and root aphid (Pemphigus spp.).
+Some species are found on only one, or at most, a few host plants, while others have a wider host range.
+The common aphid species that are encountered in greenhouses include green peach aphid (Myzus persicae), melon/cotton aphid (Aphis gossypii), foxglove aphid (Aulacorthum solani), and root aphid (several species).

-The green peach aphid is mentioned most often because of its worldwide distribution, very wide host plant range (more than 400 host plants), virus disease transmission (vectors more than 150 virus strains) and difficulty of control.
+The green peach aphid is mentioned most often because of its worldwide distribution, very wide host plant range (more than 400 plants), virus disease transmission (more than 150 virus strains), and difficulty of control.